thindil/steamsky/bin/doc/MODDING.md

   should be random, add attribute `minaccuracy` for minimum value and `maxaccuracy` for maximum value.
 - Attribute `combatai`: Behavior of ship in combat (NPC ships only).
-Possible values are: Berserker - attack to end, no matter how heavy damage take.
+Possible values are: Berserker - attacks all time, no matter how heavy damage it take.
   Attacker - aggressive but will be run away from combat when lost all ammunition or weapons.
-Coward - try run from combat, attack only in self-defense.
+Coward - try run from combat, attacks only in self-defense.
 Disarmer - same as Attacker but first aim for player ship weapons before start destroying ship.
+Additionally, each behavior determine when the enemy will start escaping from the combat, from fastest to longest:
+  Disarmer, Attacker, Berserker.
 - Attribute `evasion`: Bonus to evasion for ship.
 - Attributes `minevasion` and `maxevasion`: If bonus to evasion for ship should be random, add attribute `minevasion` for minimum value and `maxevasion` for